-TCLP’s Climate Contract Playbook and Glossary were useful sources of reliable high-quality content.
+TCLP’s climate clauses and Glossary were useful sources of reliable high-quality content.
 As a result, LexisNexis also decided to include TCLP’s name in the title of each clause.
 This way LexisNexis’ customers will find the sustainability definitions and clauses when they search by the keyword “The Chancery Lane Project”.

 What changes have the TCLP clauses made?

 The publication of the sustainability clauses and definitions in LexisNexis’ database responded to an increasing customer demand for this type of content.
 It has made the drafting available to the company’s customers, who use the database as a source of precedents and templates.

 What are the key takeaways?

 - TCLP clauses and definitions are a reliable source of precedents for legal knowledge providers.